This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Doing a Patch Test

-- Choose a Small Area: Use your inner arm.
+- Pick a Spot: Use your inner arm for testing.

-- Wait 24 Hours: Look for irritation or allergic response.
+- Wait 24 Hours: Watch for redness, itching, or irritation.

 Using a Wide-Tooth Comb